 Lisa Gale has spent the last ten years working in museums, combining her enjoyment of history and working with people, in various roles.
-She now splits her time between working at the Mill and entertaining her toddler, she hasn’t worked out which is more demanding!
-In her spare time she volunteers at GAP club in Basingstoke & her local toddler group.
+She now splits her time between working at the Mill and entertaining her young children, she hasn’t worked out which is more demanding!

 Sue Tapliss has been Mill Director since 2012.
 She is a Curator and experienced Heritage Manager.
 In her 20-year career in local and regional museums she has been involved in transforming the Willis Museum and Sainsbury Gallery in Basingstoke and now the Mill.
 She is involved with various community museums within the region and is an Arts Council England Accreditation Mentor for Fordingbridge Museum and Greenham Control Tower and a Trustee for the Royal Artillery Museum.

 Laney (Elaine) Thorpe